c4tom/DreamDevBox/docs/custom-container/enable-ngrok.rst

 Enable and configure Ngrok
 **************************

-This section will guide you through getting Ngrok integrated into the Devilbox.
+This section will guide you through getting Ngrok integrated into the DreamDevBox.

 .. seealso::
    * |ext_lnk_ngrok_github|